Welcome! This blog is the my home online and the place where I balance the different projects I am working on and

 I think of this as a hybrid existence which brings both aspects of what I do into each other and intermingles them in a positive way.
 I think practice is stronger for having a rigorous research approach behind it and research is strengthened by access to direct action and experience.
 I enjoy being able to try out research ideas and I appreciate being able to apply an academic discipline and objectivity to the work we do with clients.

 I am also a governor of the Democratic Society where we look at ways of getting more people involved in new forms of democratic debate – promoting active citizenship and political participation and I was one of the original organisers of CityCamp Brighton.
 I am also a Governor at PACA – Portslade Aldridge Community Academy.

 I also speak at conferences and run workshops – and will usually blog about this here though this blog is mainly a research diary as I try and capture learning and experiences along the way.
 I imagine you will find some less philosophical commentary as well.

-It should be noted that this is my personal blog and should not be taken as the views of Public-i.
+It should be noted that this is my personal blog and should not be taken as the views of my employer.